morleym/furtive-handbook/docs/format-double-elim.md

 Competitors are seeded into an initial round of matches.
 Win, and you advance to the next round in the 'winners bracket' (also known as 'upper bracket').
 Lose once, and you are sent to 'losers bracket' (also known as 'lower bracket').
-Lose a second time (in losers bracket), and you are eliminated.
+Lose a second time, and you are eliminated.
 This continues until only one competitor remains in winners bracket and one competitor remains in losers bracket.
 Then, those two competitors face each other in a grand final.